pappoja/portfolio/sam2_tool.md

 ### 5. Re-Run Inference for the Final Results
 We then run inference with SAM 2 again, now with an initial prompt that tells it which object to track and a downstream prompt to provide a course-correction.
 SAM 2 is now able to successfully track Marshawn Lynch throughout his turbulent trip to the endzone.

+<img src="images/final_output.png" style="display: block; margin: 0 auto;"/>

 The constant motion, sudden changes in direction, and presence of other players all add to the complexity of the scene.
-The accomplishment of such a difficult–and previously intractable–task demonstrates the robustness of SAM 2 and the bright future of spatiotemporal vision models.
+The accomplishment of such a difficult–and previously intractable–task demonstrates the robustness of SAM 2 and the bright future of spatiotemporal vision models for efficient video labeling, object tracking, and much more.

-<img src="images/final_output.png" style="display: block; margin: 0 auto;"/>